cp2k/cp2k/docs/methods/properties/optical/bethe-salpeter.md

 ### 1.3 Visualizing excited states using Natural Transition Orbitals (NTOs)

-In order to represent the exciton wave function independent of a specific choice of the molecular orbitals $\varphi_p(\mathbf{r})$, we can rewrite it as
+In order to analyse the excitation wave function independent of a specific choice of the molecular orbitals $\varphi_p(\mathbf{r})$, we can rewrite it as

 $$